Prag8855/aab/content/guides/unemployment-benefits.md

     You are healthy enough to work 15 hours per week.
 - **You pay [unemployment insurance](/glossary/Arbeitslosenversicherung)**
     Almost all employees pay for unemployment insurance, but most self-employed people don't.
-- **You paid unemployment insurance for 12 of the last 30 months**
+- **You paid unemployment insurance for 12 of the last 30 months**[^11]
-    There are exceptions for sickness, parenting and short-term employment.
+    There are exceptions for sickness, parenting, short-term employment and many other reasons.
+If you are not sure, apply for unemployment benefits anyway.
 - **You applied for unemployment benefits**
     This is not automatic.
 I explain [how to apply for unemployment benefits](#how-to-apply-for-unemployment-benefits) below.

 Your immigration status does not affect your unemployment benefits.
 You can get *ALG I* with a [residence permit](/glossary/Aufenthaltstitel), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship.

+If you don't get *ALG I*, you might get *[[Bürgergeld]]* instead.

 ## When do I get unemployment benefits?